-In the latest trailer for the upcoming DnD movie, Dungeons & Dragons: Honor Among Thieves a druid can be seen wild shifting into an owlbear.
+In the DnD movie, Dungeons & Dragons: Honour Among Thieves a druid can be seen wild shifting into an owlbear.
 But just how possible is this?

 To the surprise of no-one in the community, this has sparked fierce debate among players and DMs.
 There are countless threads on forums, heated discussions on DnD podcasts and numerous opinions on social media about how accurate the source material is.